The appraisal process is an evaluation that leads to an opinion of value.

-The real point of an appraiser's job is to produce an unbiased, professional opinion of value to assist with financial transactions.
+The real function of an appraiser's job is to provide an unbiased, professional opinion of market value to assist with financial transactions.

-There are a lot of reasons to purchase an appraisal from Brent Turney Inc. with the most common reason being real estate and mortgage transactions.
+There are many reasons to purchase an appraisal with the usual reason being real estate and mortgage transactions.

 To reduce your tax burden.

-The archetypal property inspector's report will contain an evaluation of the integrity of the home's heating systems, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and visible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.
+The standard property inspector's report will contain an evaluation of the condition of the property's heating system, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and accessible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.

 But the biggest difference is the person creating the report.
 A CMA is created by a real estate agent who may or may not have a true grasp of the market or valuation concepts.
 The appraisal is created by a licensed, certified professional who has made a career out of valuing properties.
 Further, the appraiser is an independent voice, with no vested interest in the value of a home, unlike the real estate agent, whose income is tied to the value of the home.